 The following recommendations apply to most scenarios.
 Follow them, unless you have a specific requirement that overrides them.

 The hub and each spoke can be implemented in different resource groups, and, even better, in different subscriptions.
-When you peer virtual networks in different subscriptions, both subscriptions can be associated to the same or a different Azure Active Directory tenant.
+When you peer virtual networks in different subscriptions, both subscriptions can be associated to the same or a different Microsoft Entra tenant.
 This allows for a decentralized management of each workload, while sharing services maintained in the hub.

 Create a Standard Virtual WAN if you have a requirement for any of the following: